juanpc2018/Amiga-Guide-4000-4000T/README.md

 Because Amiga 4000T has 3.3v logic & 5v logic, SCSI-2 only has SCSI-2 signals. </br>
 Active termination avoids signal reflections, crosstalk interference. </br>

-Can Only be installed on 6x Resistor Array Networks, 10x pins each, **Not All**, Picture on [2nd page](https://www.a1k.org/forum/index.php?threads/85342/page-2) is Wrong. </br>
+Can Only be installed on 6x Resistor Array Networks, 10x pins each, **Not All** </br> Careful with Photo on [2nd page](https://www.a1k.org/forum/index.php?threads/85342/page-2) that angle looks like all ResNet were changed. </br>
+Change Only: </br>
 RP752A/B/C/D/E/F = 8x330/470 (8X10) </br>
-the original Resistor Networks are Not Isolated, are Voltage Dividers. </br>
+Original Resistor Networks are Not Isolated, are Voltage Dividers. </br>
-the other Resistor Networks are Pull-up resistors. </br>
+other Resistor Networks are Pull-up resistors. </br>
 [ReAmiga parts Locator](https://locator.reamiga.info/locator.php?project=A4000T) </br>
 [A4TK Locator](https://www.amiga4000tower.de/smf/pms/a4tlocator5.php) </br>
 [AmigaPCB.org](https://www.amigapcb.org/) </br>

-5. Zorro-3 Video cards like [X-Pert / Prodev Merlin](https://amiga.resource.cx/exp/merlin) based on Tseng4000 IC also increase problems, unless modified. </br>
+5. Zorro-3 Video cards like [X-Pert / ProDev Merlin](https://amiga.resource.cx/exp/merlin) based on Tseng4000 IC also increase problems, unless modified. </br>
 Merlin video cards were Not 100% Zorro-3 compliant, </br>
 Picasso IV Rev1.2 is 100% Zorro-3 compliant, but also has problems, </br>
 because Amiga 4000T Board was Not 100% High-Speed PCB design / routing compliant. </br>